pmuellr/pjm-boss-gt-patches/README.md

 ![pjm-boss-gt-patches device](images/pjm-boss-gt-patches.png)

-This is a Max for Live MIDI Effect device.
+`pjm-boss-gt-patches.amxd` is a Max for Live MIDI Effect device.
 It is used to set the current patch on a [Boss GT-001 device][].
 It may work with other Boss GT devices, but I only have the 001.

 [Boss GT-001 device]: https://www.boss.info/global/products/gt-001/